- Dr. Jeff Doolittle

 Reliability is based on the frequency of interactions with someone and the consistency for them to behave as expected.

-When you are a senior leader or own your own business, it is inevitable that at some point, you will experience a situation where you have responsibility for leading but don't have a deep understanding or technical expertise for the specific work.
-While these situations do negatively impact your source credibility, it doesn't necessarily mean you are not perceived as trustworthy.
+When you are an executive leader or own your own business, it is inevitable that at some point, you will experience a situation where you have responsibility for leading but don't have a deep understanding or technical expertise for the specific work.
+While these situations negatively impact your credibility, it doesn't necessarily mean you are not perceived as trustworthy.

-According to research, power and influence increase with a leader's perceived ability to possess and display knowledge and skill.
+Evidence suggests that power and influence increase with a leader's perceived ability to possess and display knowledge and skill.
 A leader's ability to influence is directly affected by follower perceptions.
-The more source credibility a leader possesses, the greater their influence and ability to lead.
+The more credibility a leader has, the greater their influence and ability to lead.

-Research into the concept of credibility reveals that the leader's knowledge, competence, and goodwill are the primary drivers of followers' perceptions.
-As a leader of leaders with broad downline responsibilities, business understanding and technical competence become more challenging to clearly define.
-Although, knowledge and expertise are essential factors of perceived credibility.
+Research into credibility reveals that the leader's knowledge, competence, and goodwill are the primary drivers of followers' perceptions.

 What is Leadership Goodwill?